Erasmus+ Funding for Teachers in Spain

 What Teachers Say

-Hear from teachers who’ve attended our Erasmus+ courses in Benalmádena.
+Voices from teachers who’ve spent their Erasmus+ week with us in Benalmádena.

 If you work at a school or educational organisation in an EU member state or Erasmus+ programme country, you are likely eligible.
-Your school needs to hold Erasmus+ accreditation or apply for a short-term mobility project.
+Your school needs to hold Erasmus+ accreditation (KA-121) or apply for a short-term mobility project (KA-122).
 Individual teachers don’t apply directly — the application goes through your school or organisation.
+See erasmus-plus.ec.europa.eu for the full eligibility list.

 What if my school doesn’t have Erasmus+ accreditation?

-Your school can apply for Erasmus+ accreditation through your country’s National Agency — this gives ongoing access to mobility funding.
-Alternatively, they can apply for a short-term KA122 project without accreditation.
-Many teachers are the ones who initiate the process by presenting the opportunity to their school management.
-We can help by providing course information and supporting documents.
+Your school can apply for Erasmus+ accreditation through your country’s National Agency for ongoing access to mobility funding under KA-121.
+Alternatively, the school can apply for a short-term KA-122 project without prior accreditation.
+Many teachers initiate the process by presenting the opportunity to school management — we can help by providing course information and supporting documents.
+Get in touch and we’ll talk it through.

 When are the application deadlines?

 Application rounds typically open in autumn with deadlines in February–March for the following academic year.
 Accredited organisations submit budget requests annually.
 We recommend planning 6–12 months ahead.
-Contact us anytime — we’re happy to help you prepare well in advance, even before you submit your application.
+Contact us anytime — we’re happy to help you prepare well in advance.

 Can I choose which EUTA course to attend?

-Yes — all EUTA teacher training courses are eligible for Erasmus+ KA1 funding.
+Yes — all EUTA teacher training courses are eligible for Erasmus+ Staff Mobility funding (KA-122 and KA-121).
 Choose the course that best fits your professional development goals and your school’s European Development Plan.
-We offer courses in CLIL, language teaching, multilingual classrooms, digital education, well-being, and more.
+We offer courses in CLIL, English Language Teaching, Multilingual Classrooms, and Teacher Job Shadowing.
+Browse them at /for-teachers/.

 What documentation does EUTA provide?